Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 #### Backing up data in the field

 Always ensure data and metadata can be [backed-up](#data-backup) whilst in the field.
 Plan carefully to make sure these backups are automated as far as possible, making it much less of a chore and harder to make a mistake.
 Test out each method of backup carefully before leaving to ensure the method and the hardware (if applicable) work properly.
 Don't forget to verify and test recovery of backups as well.

 Depending on the circumstances, backups could be:

-* a number of [portable hard drives](#portable-media), held by different members of the team wherever possible;
+* a number of [portable hard drives](#portable-media), held by different members of the team or stored in different locations and rotated;
 * if others are coming and going to a field site during the season, consider asking a responsible person to carry a copy of the data back to the institution.
 This provides a copy in a different location and means it could also be placed on secure networked storage away from the field site as an extra precaution.
 It would be particularly useful if conditions at the field site make it difficult to keep portable media safe and in good condition;
 * on network-attached storage if accessible;
 * by sending files using a mobile or satellite connection from the instrument (this will depend on situation and cost) to cloud storage.